 The amount of iron in a standard multivitamin (18 mg) may not be enough to prevent anemia if you have this kind of surgery.
-You'll need to take more iron if your iron is low after a gastric bypass.
+You'll need to take more iron if your iron level is low after a gastric bypass.

 Who is at risk for iron deficiency after gastric bypass surgery?

 Iron deficiency is more common in women who have this surgery, particularly in women who are still menstruating.
 It's also found in women after menopause.
 But anemia in this subgroup of women might not be related to the gastric bypass surgery.
 Men who have had gastric bypass may also get iron deficiency.
 But it happens less often in men.

 What are the symptoms of iron deficiency after gastric bypass surgery?

 Iron is important for the health of your hair, skin, and nails.
 It also helps make hemoglobin.
 This is the substance inside red blood cells that carries oxygen throughout your body.
 When you're anemic because of iron deficiency, you may have:

 - Pale or yellow skin

 - Craving for substances with no nutritional value, such as ice or clay